DynTylluan/emojis/readme.md

 ## Non-Mutant Standard Emojies

-There are a few emojis in this git that were not made by Mutant Standard. *Please review the licenses for each of the non-Mutant Standard emojis, as it might not be the same.
+There are a few emojis in this git that were not made by Mutant Standard. *Please review the licenses for each of the non-Mutant Standard emojis, as they might not be the same.

 The non-Mutant Standard emojis are: